COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

 A key indicator to evaluate the effectiveness of these restrictions and assess the compliance of the population is the reduction in mobility.
 Here, we will use a large, national-scale data set on human mobility, provided by the collaboration with Cuebiq, to evaluate the adherence to these measures by the general population.</div>
 <br>
 <div style="text-align: justify">
-These reports are based on similar analysis carried on Italian data
+These reports are based on similar analysis carried out on Italian data
 <a href="https://doi.org/10.1101/2020.03.22.20039933"> Pepe E. et al. 2020 </a>  and US data
  <a href="https://www.mobs-lab.org/uploads/6/7/8/7/6787877/assessing_mobility_changes_in_the_united_states_during_the_covid_19_outbreak.pdf"> Klein B. et al. 2020</a>.
-We aim to provide and assess the changes in commuting and mobility at local authority level across UK during the Covid-19 health crisis.</div>
+We aim to provide and assess the changes in commuting and mobility at local authority level across UK during the COVID-19 health crisis.</div>
 <br>
 <div style="text-align: justify">
 In order to assess whether movement of people has reduced in the UK during the restriction measures, we first have to establish what the regular level of movement across country is.
 We refer to this as our baseline.
 We use the <em> radius of gyration </em> as our measure of mobility.
 The radius of gyration provides an indication of the characteristic distance travelled by a person during a given time period.</div>